The Duke 2021

 User Score

-Sixty-year-old self-educated working-class Kempton Bunton appears in Court Number 1 at the Old Bailey, pleading not guilty to charges of stealing Goya's Portrait of the Duke of Wellington and its frame from the National Gallery in London.
-Six months earlier, in spring 1961, he had sent a script to the BBC from his native Newcastle upon Tyne.
-Soon afterwards he is jailed at Durham for 13 days for watching TV without a licence.
-Although he can afford one, he refuses to do so as he is campaigning against pensioners having to pay it, part of his wider strong beliefs about supporting the common man.
+Sixty-year-old Kempton Bunton, portrayed by Jim Broadbent, finds himself in Court Number 1 at the Old Bailey, where he pleads not guilty to accusations of stealing Goya’s Portrait of the Duke of Wellington and its frame from the esteemed National Gallery in London.
+The story unfolds back in the spring of 1961 when Kempton, a self-taught working-class man from Newcastle upon Tyne, had sent a script to the BBC.
+Shortly after, he is incarcerated for 13 days at Durham for the audacious act of watching television without a license.
+Despite being able to afford one, he stands firm against the idea of paying, driven by his campaign advocating for pensioners and his steadfast beliefs in supporting the common man.